Jewish quarter (Barcelona): Establishment of the Call

-Small numbers of Jews arrived in Barcelona soon after 70 CE as part of the wave of migrants arriving in Europe fleeing Roman repression in Palestine during the First Jewish-Roman War.
+Small numbers of Jews arrived in Barcelona soon after 70 CE as part of the wave of migrants arriving in Europe fleeing Roman repression in Judaea during the First Jewish-Roman War.
 By 1079, the Jewish population in Barcelona numbered about 70 families.

 At the end of the 7th century, the Jewish population was enclosed in the Call, which formed around the Carrer del Call, Carrer de Sant Domènec del Call, Carrer Marlet, and Arc de Sant Ramón del Call.

 Growth and Golden Age (12th and 13th century)

 Growth in El Call and the arrival of Jews who had been expelled from France by the 13th century made it necessary to expand the Jewish quarter, so the Call Menor, or Minor Call, was created, in addition to the Call Major or Major Call.

 By the 13th century, the Call was the largest in Catalonia.
-Medieval Barcelona was approximately 15% Jewish during its golden age, with most living of the 4,000 Jews living in the Jewish quarter.
+Medieval Barcelona was approximately 15% Jewish during its golden age, with most of the 4,000 Jews living in the Jewish quarter.
 Barcelona earned the reputation as a "city of sages" among the Jews.
 The Jews worked as doctors, scientists, merchants, and money lenders for Catalan aristocracy.
 As only Jews could legally lend money, Jews became the official financiers of Catalonia's sovereigns.
 Jews were officially property of the crown, and at the Fourth Lateran Council in 1215, papal instructions called for Jews to wear hoods and a red button sewn into their clothes to identify them.
 By 1268, King James I removed the requirement that the Jews in aljama had to wear the badge.